PranavFWL/StockMarketPriceRediction/README.md

 This project centers on predicting stock market prices using machine learning techniques, particularly time-series models.
 It is designed to help you explore historical stock data, build predictive models (for example using LSTM recurrent neural networks), and evaluate their performance.

-Project Contents

-The repository typically includes:

-* A notebook (such as “StockPrediction.ipynb”) or script for data processing, model building, and evaluation
-* A data folder containing historical stock data files (for instance, CSVs for specific companies)
-* Code files for model training and generating predictions, such as Python scripts or Jupyter notebooks
-* A requirements file listing necessary libraries (e.g., pandas, NumPy, scikit-learn, TensorFlow or Keras)
-* Saved model files (if available) and possibly visual outputs or model checkpoints

 Features

 * Load and preprocess historical stock data (for example, using Open, High, Low, Close values)